Gaurav-1/Java/README.md

 24. Write Applet code to show all the activities of Mouse using Mouselistener and MouseMotionlistener classes.

 25. Write Java code to demonstrate different Layouts in Java.
-Discusses the importance of Adaptor class while inheriting inbuilt interfaces.
+Discusses the importance of Adaptor class while inheriting inbuilt interfaces.----------(uploaded---MultiLay.java)

 26. Discuss MouseListener and MouseMotionListener interfaces in detail.
 Write code to drag a line and rectangle using these interfaces.